-As of December 31, 2021 and 2020, PetroEnergy has investments in the West Linapacan Oilfield included in "Wells, platforms and other facilities" account under "Property, plant and equipment" amounts to ₱62.25 million and ₱206.32 million, respectively.
-Impairment loss amounted to ₱144.07 million in 2021 (nil in 2020 and 2019).
+As of December 31, 2022 and 2021, PetroEnergy has investments in the West Linapacan Oilfield included in "Wells, platforms and other facilities" account under "Property, plant and equipment" amounts to nil and \$\pm\$62.25 million, respectively.

 11. Deferred Oil Exploration Costs